 While immigration is a political issue that impacts the whole country, immigration policy is especially important for the Los Angeles area.
 According to surveys conducted by the California Immigration Policy Center (CIPC), immigrants makes up more than one third of the residents of Los Angeles County.
 To put this number into perspective, that means that there are nearly 3.5 million immigrants in L.A.
 County alone.
 There are many more throughout Southern California.
 Immigrants, both documented and undocumented, support many industries throughout our region, including agriculture, construction, food service, technology and entertainment.
 Any changes in immigration policy will have a tremendous impact on our communities.
 This presidential election is incredibly important because our next president will have considerable and immediate power to make changes that affect our businesses (H-1B visas) and our families (DACA and DAPA).

 We Support Immigrants in L.A.

-At the Goldstein Immigration Lawyers, our dedicated immigration lawyer in Los Angeless have extensive experience supporting the rights of immigrants in L.A., especially in the entertainment industry.
+At the Goldstein Immigration Lawyers, our dedicated immigration lawyer has extensive experience supporting the rights of immigrants in L.A., especially in the entertainment industry.
 We have an office in Los Angeles and another office in Boston.
 If you you any immigration questions or concerns, please contact our team today to schedule your initial legal consultation.